 A Private Equity Fund borrower sought a declaration that late payment fees of $500,000 per week charged on a short term loan of $37m was an unenforceable and irrecoverable penalty.

 Although a New Zealand decision, by contract the relevant law was that of New South Wales.
 One of the issues for the Court was determining whether the fee was ‘penal’ in nature or whether it was ‘compensatory.’

 The Lender tabled the report of a banking expert witness, who described the transaction as ‘off the scale’ in terms of risk.
 He said it was a transaction that no commercial lender ‘would have touched,’ regardless of fees, because the GSA security arrangements were ‘very unsatisfactory and inadequate.’

-The New Zealand Court of Appeal held that:
+The New Zealand Supreme Court held that: